 My short fiction, miscellaneous essays, and various other things can be found under Other.

 I’ve been known to speak on AI-related topics at popular, academic, and governmental conferences; and speak on the art of human rationality at financial firms.
 To contact me about that, or anything else, see Contact.

 I am a full-time Research Fellow at the Machine Intelligence Research Institute, a small 501(c)(3) public charity supported primarily by individual donations.

 A majority of all my written material is currently stored at the community blog Less Wrong, after being originally produced on the blog Overcoming Bias.
 (I found that I could write much faster in a blog format.)
 Those wishing to read through should use the indices found here.

 My parents were early adopters, and I’ve been online since a rather young age.
 You should regard anything from 2001 or earlier as having been written by a different person who also happens to be named “Eliezer Yudkowsky”.
 I do not share his opinions.

 Though I have friends aplenty in academia, I don’t operate within the academic system myself.
 (For some reason, I write extremely slowly in formal mode.)
 I am not a Ph.D. and should not be addressed as “Dr. Yudkowsky”.

-I live near Berkeley, California, in the San Francisco Bay Area.
-I am in a relationship.
+I am married to Brienne Yudkowsky (since 2013, open marriage, no children).
+We live in Berkeley, California, in the San Francisco Bay Area.

 If you’re having trouble finding something, I suggest consulting the Sitemap.